 David P. Eppich has served as vice president for student services since July 2005.
-He came to San Juan College from Fort Lewis College in Durango, Colo., where he most recently served as assistant to the president for external affairs.
+He came to San Juan College from Fort Lewis College in Durango, Colo., where he served as assistant to the president for external affairs.
 During his 25 years at Fort Lewis, Eppich was director of developmental projects and special assistant to the president, director of the college union and student activities, and coach of the men’s club soccer team.
-During his early career he was manager of housing services and residence director at the University of New Mexico.
+Early in his career, he was manager of housing services and residence director at the University of New Mexico.

-Eppich earned his bachelor’s degree in biology from the University of New Mexico and his master’s of science in management from The American College in Bryn Mawr, PA.
+Eppich earned his bachelor’s degree in biology from the University of New Mexico, his master’s of science in management from The American College in Bryn Mawr, PA, and is currently working on his Ph.D. in Management from Walden University.
 He is a graduate of Farmington High School.

 Vice President for Learning